MinhNguyenIKM/multiscale-homogenization/README.md

 ## Guideline to setup the working environment:
 Setup:

-1. I assume that you have already downloaded the folder "multiscale-homogenization" and name it as "multiscale-homogenization".
+1. I assume that you have already downloaded the folder "multiscale-homogenization" and named it as "multiscale-homogenization".
    - Type this command in your terminal: pwd
    - This shown directory is your working directory denoted <workingdir>